 \section{Introduction}

-High-frequency data broadly refer to those collected at time points with very small time intervals between observations.
-Exemplary scenarios with high-frequency data include the tick-by-tick trading data in finance \citep{Zhangetal_2005_JASA}, longitudinal observations with intensive repeated measurements \citep{BolgerLau_2013}, and functional data with dense observations \citep{Zhang2016}.
-High-frequency data are commonly contaminated by some noises, broadly termed as the measurement errors.
+High-frequency data broadly refer to those collected at time points with very small time intervals between consecutive observations.
+Exemplary scenarios with high-frequency data include longitudinal observations with intensive repeated measurements \citep{BolgerLau_2013}, the tick-by-tick trading data in finance \citep{Zhangetal_2005_JASA}, and functional data with dense observations \citep{Zhang2016}.
+High-frequency data are commonly contaminated by some noise, broadly termed as the measurement errors.
 For measurement errors in the context of functional data analysis, we refer to the review article \cite{Wang2016a} and reference therein.
-In high-frequency financial data, as another example, the microstructure noise is well known; see the monograph \cite{Ait-Sahalia2014} for an overview of the problem and methods.
+In high-frequency financial data, as another example, the microstructure noise is well known; see the monograph \cite{Ait-Sahalia2014} for an overview.